RishOnBash/unix-utils/README.md

 # unix-utils
-A collection Unix tools written in C.
+A collection Unix tools rewritten in C.

 ## Objective
 - To learn and get better in C.